hashicorp/vault/website/source/docs/auth/cert.html.md

   <dt>Description</dt>
   <dd>
     Gets information associated with the named CRL (currently, the serial numbers contained within).
     As the serials can be integers up to an arbitrary size, these are returned as strings.
+Requires `sudo` access.
   </dd>

   <dt>Method</dt>